Skip to content

 TL;DR ⚡

-• ~/.zshrc → every interactive prompt (think "daily driving experience") 🎮
+• ~/.zshrc → runs every time you open an interactive shell (think "daily experience") 🎮

 MLOps in the Age of Foundation Models.
 Evolving Infrastructure for LLMs and Beyond